RESL 1500 Winter 2026. Thompson Rivers University.

 Alongside these two main research projects, much of my coursework has given me practice in research skills like conducting productive background research, drawing meaningful and legitimate conclusions from data, and designing sound methodology.
 Group and partner lab projects in multiple courses have shown me the importance of communication and collaboration when researching, which I have brought into my other projects.
 All of these experiences together have given me a strong grasp on the research process including method design, data collection and analysis, and communication of findings.

-THE STANDARDS.
+THE STANDARDS

 Directed Study – Fall 2025/Winter 2026

 In Fall 2025, I began a research project with Dr. Heidi Huttunen-Hennelly that examines the anti-biofilm capability of novel antimicrobial peptides.
-I completed a project description (attached above) beforehand.
+I completed a project description (attached below) beforehand.
 This project involves microbiology lab work to investigate the antibiofilm activity of antimicrobial peptides, along with data interpretation and then presenting results.

 UREAP – Winter 2026

 I completed this application form for the undergraduate research experience award program (UREAP).
 This research proposal required extensive background research, formulation of research questions, and methodology proposal.
+The UREAP award was won to fund and supplement the directed study project above.

 NSERC USRA – Summer 2025

 Worked under Dr. Eric Bottos on a independent project that aimed to develop a quantitative PCR assay of the oral bacterium Porphyromonas gingivalis.
 Custom primer and probe sequences were designed for three gene targets and then tested in lab.
 The assay using all three targets was validated on quantitative PCR and digital PCR platforms.
+See other sections for methodology and a poster!

 CHBI 3980 (Introduction to Research) – Winter 2025